The capital of Indiana.

 Indianapolis, with the fast carrier force, departed on Ulithi 14 March 1945, and proceeded toward the Japanese coast.
 On 18 March, from a position 100 miles southeast of Kyushu, the flat-tops launched strikes against airfields on the island, ships of the Japanese fleet in the harbors of Kobe and Kure on southern Honshu.
 After locating the U.S. Task Force on 21 March, Japan sent 48 planes to attack the ships, but 24 planes from the carriers intercepted the enemy aircraft some 60 miles away.
 At the end of the battle, every one of the enemy planes was in the sea.

 Preinvasion bombardment of Okinawa began 24 March 1945 and for 7 days Indianapolis poured 8-inch shells into the beach defenses.
 Meanwhile, enemy aircraft repeatedly attacked the ships; and Indianapolis shot down six planes and assisted in splashing two others.
 On 31 March, the day before the invasion, the ship's sky lookouts spotted a Japanese single-engined fighter plane as it emerged from the morning twilight and roared at the bridge in a vertical dive.
 The ship's 20-millimeter guns opened fire, but less than 15 seconds after it was spotted the plane was over the ship.
 Tracer shells crashed into the plane, causing it to swerve; but the enemy pilot managed to release his bomb from a height of 25 feet and crash his plane on the port side of the after main deck.
-The plane toppled into the sea, causing little damage; but the bomb plummeted through the deck armor, the crew's mess hall, the berthing compartment below, and the fuel tanks still lower before crashing through the bottom of the ship and exploding in the water under the ship.
-The concussion blew two gaping holes in the ship bottom and flooded compartments in the area, killing nine crewmen.
+The plane toppled into the sea, causing little damage; but the bomb plummeted through the deck armor, the crew's mess hall, the berthing compartment below, and the fuel tanks still lower before crashing through the bottom of the ship and exploding in the water under her.
+The concussion blew two gaping holes in the ship bottom and flooded compartments in the area, killing nine men.
 Although Indianapolis settled slightly by the stern and listed to port, there was no progressive flooding; and the plucky cruiser steamed to a salvage ship for emergency repairs.
 Here, inspection revealed that her propeller shafts were damaged, her fuel tanks ruptured, her water-distilling equipment ruined; nevertheless, the cruiser made the long trip across the Pacific to the Mare Island Navy Yard under her own power.